 It is always a good idea to run a test fire before you fire your kiln with valuable art inside.
-We have included a Pyrometric Cone with your kiln to help.
-Place the cone on the shelf about 2 inches from the thermocouple and chamber wall, close the lid, and follow the instructions in this manual for programming a Cone 04 Cone Fire Mode program.
+Place an 04 Self Supporting Pyrometric Cone on a posted shelf about 2 inches from the thermocouple and chamber wall, close the lid, and follow the instructions in this manual for programming a Cone 04 (Medium Speed) Cone Fire Mode program.

-After you press start the kiln will run the program.
-It should take approximately 7.5 hours to fire then needs to cool.
+After you press START the kiln will run the program.
+It should take approximately 7.5 hours to fire (Medium Speed), then needs to cool.
 You may see a little smoke.
 This is just some residual oil burning off the elements.
 When the kiln has cooled to room temperature open the lid and inspect the cone.
 It should now be bent over.
 The more it bends the more heatwork.
 Below are images of cones with varying degree of bends.
 If your cone falls within the acceptable range you are good to go.
 If your cones do not fall within this range chances are your kiln just needs a slight adjustment.
-Contact a Skutt Technician at 866-858-0588.
-To purchase more cones when needed go to www.kilnarts.org and find a dealer near you.
+Contact a Skutt Technician at (503) 774-6000.
+To purchase cones when needed go to www.kilnarts.org and find a dealer near you.